snozh5/Intern-Work/int-ml-4/SVM model Deployment using Flask/README.md

 #### _Iris model classification with SVM deployed using Flask._

 ### The folder contains:-
+- SVM model using Flask markdown file explaining the dataset as well as deployment process.
+- Pictures of output.
+- Codes_model_deployment
+  - Iris csv file containing the dataset.
-1. Jupyter notebook where the model is trained.
+  - Jupyter notebook file where model is trained.
+  - Pickle file generated from the Juperter notebook codes.
-2. App.py for model deplyment.
+  - App.py file used for hosting the model.
-3. Pictures of output.
-4. Templates folder contain the index page.
+  - Templates containing the index page.

 ### Team Name: int-ml-4
 #### Team member name and work distribution